aloxe/huwindty/src/pages/documentation/cms.md

 composer install
 ```

-You will then have to copy the `.env` file into a new `.env.local` where you will add the CLIENT_ID and CLIENT_SECRET you need from the OAuth Application that you previously created on github:
+You will then have to copy the `.env` file into a new `.env.local` where you will add the CLIENT_ID and CLIENT_SECRET and callback url from the OAuth Application that you previously created on github:

 ```
 OAUTH_PROVIDER=github